Blunkie/keegan-plugins/README.md

 		(Needs herb+swamp tar+pestle and mortar)
 	* keegan-woodcut - 3T woodcuts
 		(Needs herb+swamp tar+pestle and mortar)
+	* keegan-altar - 1 Ticks any bones at chaos altar in the wilderness, and unnotes them at the NPC.
+		Will log out and change worlds to avoid PKers.
+You need to launch the client with user/password arguments for the plugin to be able to log back in.

 # STABILITY:
 	* keegan-emotes - It just does emotes... nothing to worry about here